Genflow developing SIRT6 gene therapy “out of frustration with the nine hallmarks of aging”.

 Leire expects Genflow’s preclinical work to continue over the next 12–18 months or so, with the goal to be ready for its first IND-enabling studies in around that timeframe.

-Disclosure: First Longevity Ltd which operates this website (Longevity.Technology) is a shareholder in Genflow Biosciences Ltd.
+Disclosure: First Longevity Ltd which operates this website (Longevity.Technology) has a commercial interest in Genflow Biosciences Ltd.